 Yes, sleeping sickness or sleep disorder is a response to extreme stress levels caused by a viral infection.
 This sickness is common in koi, carp and goldfish populations.

 The fish will suffer without sleep.
-So, stress levels will increase rapidly.
+So, stress levels will increase rapidly when sleep patterns changes.

 They will avoid eating and will try to avoid any movements in the tank or pond.